juanlux7/Laravel-PHP-Vue.js-Bootstrap-CRUD-/readme.md

 3. on this step you have to generate a new app key with the command php artisan generate:key in order to start the project

+4. At the same time, it is required to install the js dependencies with npm install in the root of the project

-4. finally you can start the local server with the command php artisan serve
+5. finally you can start the local server with the command php artisan serve